 Despite all she's been through, Keira has a resilient joy and love for life.
 She has amazing friends and family and started her first year of high school, attending part-time in person.
 This journey has also brought some amazing medical professionals and families into her life whom she would otherwise never have met.
 In fact, most people in her life aren't aware of her health struggles as she strives to live as typically as possible.
 The saying, "friends are the best medicine," is 100% true in her case!

-With the advent of genetic therapies, Blau laboratories in Oregon, USA, and Leuven, Belgium, and increased interest in the genetic etiology of Blau Syndrome, it is her family's hope that an actual cure may be on the horizon--one that would help her live a hospital, pain, and treatment-free life.
+With the advent of genetic therapies, Blau laboratories in Oregon, USA, and Leuven, Belgium, and increased interest in the genetic etiology of Blau Syndrome, it is our family's hope that an actual cure may be on the horizon--one that would help her live a hospital, pain, and treatment-free life.
 We would love for you to partner with us on this journey!